upm-space/teaching/websocket-node-python-html/README.md

 How it works

+Install the dependencies

+    npm install

-open the websockect server (in nodejs)
+Open the websockect server (in nodejs)

     node server.js

-open the index.html in a web browser (Java Script Client)
+Open the index.html in a web browser (Java Script Client)

+Install the dependency

+    pip install websocket-client

-open the python websocket client
+Open the python websocket client

-     python app-py
+     python app.py

 If you follow the order you will see in the html page